Detecting Text Formality: A Study of Text Classification Approaches: Introduction

-On the other hand, no systematic study for this type of text classification exists to date.
-In this paper, we aim at closing this gap by proposing a comprehensive computational study of various text categorization approaches.
-Namely, we argue that NLP practitioners will be benefiting from the knowledge of answers to the following questions \textbf{Q1}: Whether state-of-the-art models for text categorization on conventional tasks, such as sentiment analysis, also yield the best performance for formality detection?, \textbf{Q2}: To what extend cross-lingual transfer between pre-trained classifiers is possible (if the phenomenon of formality is expressed similarly in various languages)? \textbf{Q3}: Whether specific features and preprocessing are helpful for formality detection?
+In this paper, we aim at closing the gap by proposing a comprehensive computational study of various text categorization approaches.
+Namely, we argue that NLP practitioners will be benefiting from the knowledge of answers to the following questions: